E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 R0 connects the Site 1 LAN, and R3 connects the Site 2 LAN.

-R2 provides the preferred path between R0 and R3.
+R2 provides the preferred path between the sites.
 R1 provides a higher-cost backup path if the R2–R3 link fails.

 R0, R1, and R2 connect to the same Ethernet network through SW0.
 This shared network is used to demonstrate OSPF neighbor formation and DR and BDR election.